 - Name the industry or company project partner considered under ICF.

-- Indicate whether your application is either basic research or applied research.
+- Indicate whether your application is basic research or applied research.

 - Explain why, in the absence of the requested UKRI funding, the collaboration and the planned research could not be undertaken.

-- State whether your application is under the category of either fully flexible contribution or gated contribution (based on the IP sharing arrangements with the ICF partner).
+- State whether your application is under the category of fully flexible contribution or gated contribution (based on the IP sharing arrangements with the industry or company).

-- Outline the pre-existing IP (‘background IP’) that each project partner (including the academic partner) will bring to the collaborative research project and the terms under which project partners may access these assets.
+- Outline the pre-existing IP (‘background IP’) that each partner, including the academic partner, will bring to the collaborative research project and the terms under which partners may access these assets.

 - Outline the IP that is expected to be developed during the collaborative research project (‘foreground IP’) and briefly outline how it will be managed, including:

-- Outline any restrictions to dissemination of the project results, including the rights of the project partner to:
+- Outline any restrictions to dissemination of the project results, including the rights of the industry or company partner to:

 - review, approve or delay publications (including the time period associated with such rights)